FAQs

 Coconut oil is not a moisturizer.
 There are no long-term benefits to using any food-based oil for vulva & vaginal health.

-If you choose to use coconut oil as a lubricant, that might be a personal choice, and now that it can offer a temporary barrier to friction but does not have moisturizing benefits.
+If you choose to use coconut oil as a lubricant, that might be a personal choice, and know that it can offer a temporary barrier to friction but does not have moisturizing benefits; it stays on the skin's surface.

 Coconut oil and other food oils have never been studied for their effects on vulva and vaginal health, even as a lubricant.